STOP MEDDLING WITH GOD

 Although Josiah disguised to oppose Necho who claimed to be on God’s mission, yet he was shot and severely wounded.

-Friend, beware of meddling with God like Josiah!
+Friend, learn from Josiah’s blunder and beware of meddling with God!

 The Bible admonishes you to mind your own business or ministry and not suffer as a busybody in other people’s matters (1 Thess.
 4:11, 1 Pet.
 4:15).